BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Threats to Validity

 \section{Threats to Validity}

-\textbf{Internal Validity}: While evaluating the capabilities of LLM-powered APR solutions, we identified two primary sources of potential confounding factors: (1) \emph{Data Contamination}: we established an upper-bound baseline by evaluating SUEs on the original \defectj benchmark, which likely overlapped with the training datasets from the underlying LLMs due to its long-standing public availability.
+\textbf{Internal Validity}: While evaluating the capabilities of LLM-powered APR solutions, we identified two primary sources of potential confounding factors: (1) \emph{Possible Data Contamination}: we established a memory-permissive reference baseline by evaluating SUEs on the original \defectj benchmark, which likely overlapped with the training datasets from the underlying LLMs due to its long-standing public availability.
 We then evaluated SUEs on dynamically generated bugs that are textually and contextually distinct but semantically similar to the original bugs.
-By comparing evaluation results across these bug datasets, we measured the potential impact of data contamination.
-(2) \emph{Bug Characteristics}: To ensure fair comparison across different \tool layers, all dynamically generated bugs were crafted to preserve key bug characteristics (e.g., root causes, bug fixing patterns, and triggering test failures).
-This consistency enables reliable cross-layer analysis and interpretation of evaluation results.
+By comparing evaluation results across these bug datasets, we examined performance changes that may be associated with benchmark familiarity and possible data contamination.

+(2) \emph{Bug Characteristics}: To ensure fair comparison across different \tool layers, the dynamically generated bugs were crafted to preserve the layer-specific bug characteristics defined in Section~\ref{sec:framework}, such as the original repair target at the \texttt{Understand} layer, a similar buggy behavior pattern at the \texttt{Apply} layer, and the same underlying root cause at the \texttt{Analyze} layer.
+These layer-specific invariants support cross-layer analysis and interpretation of the evaluation results.